pjoneja/viam-ouster-lidar/README.md

 ```

 ## Testing
 To test my work outside of Viam's app, I run `server.py` as a standalone gRPC server.
-At the same time, I separately run the client in `test/connect.py` to check that the outputs.
+At the same time, I separately run the client in `test/connect.py` to check the outputs.
 This part works great!

 ## Integrating with Viam's app